mt-mods/playerfactions/README.md

 - `join_faction(faction, player)`: Sets the given player as belonging to this faction
 - `leave_faction(player)`: Clears a player's faction

-Note that none of these functions have any sanity checks (e.g. making sure factions exist), so I strongly recommend you read `init.lua` to determine how they are used.
-Otherwise, you could end up getting some pretty strange errors.
+Note that all of these functions have sanity checks : if faction or player does not exists, it return false.
+If operation succeed, it return true or the needed value.

 ## Acknowledgements